Urmila Harold, DNP, MSN, RN

 Urmila began her journey in nursing in the capital of India.
 After completing her initial nursing diploma 27 years ago, she began working as a recovery nurse at a heart institute, learning so much about heart and cardiac surgeries.
 Fifteen years later, Urmila and her husband, with two toddler sons in tow, moved to the United States.
 Her professional experience includes critical care, med-surg, home health and school health.

-Attending Chamberlain College of Nursing’s online degree programs (her reason of admiration and appreciation for online studies), Urmila earned her undergraduate and graduate degrees and is currently pursuing her doctorate in nursing practice.
+Attending Chamberlain College of Nursing’s online degree programs (her reason of admiration and appreciation for online studies), Urmila earned her undergraduate, graduate and doctoral degrees.
 She credits her sources of motivation being her dad and the great poet Robert Frost, who wrote “Woods are lovely dark and deep, but I have promises to keep, and miles to go before I sleep, and miles to go before I sleep.”